 Think of it as your body’s dedicated maintenance period.
 During deep sleep, growth hormone is released, which is vital for repairing tissues you’ve broken down during a long trail run or a day on the slopes.
 Sleep also plays a central role in your mental health and hormonal balance, which directly impacts your ability to perform.
 It helps solidify memories and skills, meaning that new technique you practiced on your mountain bike gets locked in.
 Prioritizing sleep isn’t just about feeling less tired; it’s a non-negotiable part of improving your physical performance and staying healthy enough to keep doing what you love in the mountains.
 It’s the foundation upon which all other recovery practices are built.

-Create the Perfect High-Altitude Sleep Environment
+Your Checklist for a Perfect High-Altitude Sleep Environment

 Your bedroom environment can either help or hinder your body’s ability to recover.
 The goal is to create a space that signals to your brain that it’s time to power down.
 Start by making your room as dark, cool, and quiet as possible, think of it as your personal recovery cave.
 Blackout curtains can block out disruptive light, while a fan or white noise machine can drown out ambient sounds.
 Research from Prime Bellingham suggests that a cool, dark room is a key part of optimizing your sleep.
 Also, try to eliminate screens at least an hour before bed, as the blue light can interfere with your body’s natural melatonin production.